RutledgePaulV/links/README.md

 # Links

-A curated list of articles and links that I find interesting, valuable, or that just generally resonate with the way I think.
+A curated list of articles and links that I find interesting, valuable, or that just generally resonate with the way that I think.
 <br/><br/>

 ## Technology Comprehension